 With the advent of social media came a brand new way for businesses to reach customers.
 Love it or hate it, social media is here to stay and with the right approach it can be a very powerful tool because so many people are engaged in it on a daily basis.
 For this reason, it’s more important today than ever before to look at your content from your visitor’s perspective.

 Take steps to make your site more shareable.
 And no, just adding social follow links and/or share buttons isnt going to cut it.
 You need to look at ways to make people WANT to do two things:

 1) View your content.
 Buzzfeed is a great example of this.
 Yeah, a lot of their stuff is just clickbait garbage, but they have viral content down to a science and a lot of it starts with just a catchy looking headline.
-This infographic sums it up pretty well.

 2) Share your content.
 Believe it or not, there is actually a lot of research that goes into why people share.
 It’s too much for me to go into crazy details, but basically people want to share for these reasons: entertainment, promote causes, maintain relationships, to feel fulfilled, or to craft their image.
 Here’s yet another infographic.